INDEPENDENT CONTRACTOR AGREEMENT

 - DOORDASH has no control over CONTRACTOR’s personal appearance

 - CONTRACTOR does not receive regular performance evaluations by DOORDASH

 - CONTRACTOR may use whatever payment method he/she chooses to purchase items to be delivered to consumers, including, but not limited to CONTRACTOR's personal credit or debit card, cash or a prepaid card.
 CONTRACTOR may use, for CONTRACTOR's convenience, the prepaid card solely for purchasing items to be delivered to consumers.
 If CONTRACTOR chooses to use his/her personal credit or debit card or cash, CONTRACTOR shall invoice DOORDASH on a weekly basis and DOORDASH agrees to pay all invoices within 10 days of receipt.

 - In the event CONTRACTOR fails to fully perform any Contracted Service (a "Service Failure") due to CONTRACTOR's action or omission, CONTRACTOR shall forfeit all or part of the agreed upon fee for that service.
 If CONTRACTOR disputes responsibility for a Service Failure, the dispute shall be resolved pursuant to the "Payment Disputes" provision below.

-- CONTRACTOR agrees to immediately notify DOORDASH in writing at www.doordash.com/help/ if CONTRACTOR's services or scope of work differ in any way from what is contemplated in this Section.
+- CONTRACTOR agrees to immediately notify DOORDASH in writing by submitting a Support inquiry through https://help.doordash.com/consumers/s/contactsupport if CONTRACTOR's services or scope of work differ in any way from what is contemplated in this Section.

 IV.
 RELATIONSHIP OF PARTIES